UTS-DLL/UTS-AI-Hackathon/README.md

 ### Generic values
 * Tune Date : this is the date and time when each MS tune was performed.
 * System : We have several MS’s in our laboratory.
 This is the ID of the MS the tune data is from.

+### Source values
+A diagram of a MS source is below.
+In the diagram you can see a filament that is being used to emit electrons (e-) to an electron trap electrode.
+The electron trap electrode is also a filament but is instead being used to collect the electron beam instead of generating it.
+After the first filament breaks, the roles of the filaments can be swapped, so that the previous electron emitter becomes the collector, and the previous collector becomes the emitter.
+* Filament – Designates which filament is being used as the electron emitter.
+When the filament value switches from 1 to 2, that means that the first filament has failed after the last recorded tune for filament 1 and the second filament has now been designated the emitter.
+The end of the csv indicates that the second filament has also failed after the last recorded tune for filament 2.
+Once the neutral analyte (blue) interacts with an electron, it becomes a positively charged molecular ion (green).
+These molecular ions (green) can also break apart and form fragment ions (red).
+Note this for later.
+The mass analyser is perpendicular to the electron beam, so the ions must be pushed in that direction to be analysed and detected.
+This is done through a repeller which is held at a positive charge.
+The positive ions will be repulsed by the positive repeller towards the mass filter.
+* Repeller – The value is the voltage of the repeller after tuning the MS.
+After being repelled towards the mass filter, the ions need to be focused into a narrow beam to be further processed by the MS effectively.
+This is performed by the ion focus lens which is held at a positive voltage
+* Ion Focus Lens - This value is the voltage of the ion focus lens after tuning the MS.
+The mass filter which will be discussed later gives of fringing fields which can affect the ions in the source.
+To protect against these fringing fields, the source has an entrance lens which is also held at a positive voltage.
+There are two components to entrance lens in the tune.
+The first is the entrance lens offset.
+This is used to calculate the entrance lens voltage in combination with other variables such that entrance lens voltage = entrance lens offset + other variables.
+Entrance lens offset – This value is used in the calculation of the entrance lens voltage.
+* Entrance lens - This value is the voltage of the entrance lens calculated using the entrance lens offset value after tuning the MS.
+Finally, the source is maintained at a certain temperature depending on the analysis it performs.
+Each system will be maintained at a single temperature but there may be a difference in values between systems depending on the test.
+* Temp – temperature of the source in °C of the source.